auth0/docs/articles/scopes/current/sample-use-cases.md

   * `profile` (to get `name`, `nickname`, and `picture`)
   * `email` (to get `email` and `email_verified`)
   * `read:appointments` (to allow us to read the user's appointments from the API)
-* the `audience` parameter is new and includes one value:
+* the `audience` parameter includes one value:
   * the unique identifier of the API from which we want to read the user's appointments

-2. As in the previous example, after the user consents and Auth0 redirects back to your app, request tokens.
+2. As in the previous examples, after the user consents and Auth0 redirects back to your app, request tokens.
 (For details, refer to [Add Login to Regular Web Applications: Request Tokens](/flows/guides/regular-web-app-login-flow/add-login-using-regular-web-app-login-flow#request-tokens).)

-3. As in the previous example, extract the ID Token from the response, [decode it](/tokens/id-token#id-token-payload), and retrieve the user attributes and use them to personalize your UI.
+3. Extract the ID Token from the response, [decode it](/tokens/id-token#id-token-payload), and retrieve the user attributes and use them to personalize your UI.

-4. Call the API using the Access Token as credentials.
+4. Extract the Access Token from the response, and call the API using the Access Token as credentials.

 ## Add custom claims to a token